mrvivacious/AWS_Lambda_and_SNS/README.md

 ### When?

 <p>
-Anytime you active the skill [while connected to the internet and the corresponding AWS server is running].
+Anytime you activate the skill [while connected to the internet and the corresponding AWS server is running].
 </p>

 ### Why?